andanhm/amazon_ses/README.md

 ### Dev Tech
 Amazon SES uses a number of open source projects to make development faster, efficient and automate the build process:

+* [Nodemailer] - Nodemailer is a module for Node.js applications to allow easy as cake email sending.
-* [eslint] - A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+* [eslint] - A plumbable and configurable linter tool for identifying and reporting on patterns in JavaScript.
 Maintain your code quality with ease.!
 * [gulp] - Gulp is a toolkit for automating painful or time-consuming tasks in your development work flow, so you can stop messing around and build something.
 * [mocha] - A test framework running on node.js and the browser which runs tests serially, mapping uncaught exceptions to the correct test cases.
 * [nodemon] - Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 * [should] - should is an expressive, readable, framework-agnostic assertion library.
 * [supertest] - Super-agent driven library for testing node.js HTTP servers using a fluent API
-* [istanbul] - A JavaScript code coverage tool written in JS

 ### Installation - Testing